-- 1. Complete a minimum of 90 semester hours of academic credit in specified courses as listed in student degree program; - 2.
+- 1. Complete a minimum of ninety (90) semester hours of academic credit in specified courses as listed in student degree program; - 2.
 Achieve a cumulative grade point average of 2.50; and - 3.
-Complete a minimum of 46 hours at Baptist Seminary of Kentucky.
+Complete a minimum of forty-six (46) hours at Baptist Seminary of Kentucky.

-Students who have 6 hours or less to complete, including incomplete grades, may participate in commencement exercises.
+Students who have six (6) hours or less to complete, including incomplete grades, may participate in commencement exercises.
+Candidates for graduation must submit an application for a degree to the academic office during the fall semester preceding the spring semester in which the student intends to graduate/"walk."
 Degrees will be conferred and mailed at the time the hours are completed.
-All incompletes over the 6 hours must be completed by the end of April preceding graduation to participate in commencement.
+All incompletes over the six (6) hours must be completed by the end of April preceding graduation to participate in commencement.

 Students participating in commencement with hours outstanding should maintain continuous enrollment until the hours are completed or request a leave of absence.